busyweaver/code_temporal_betweenness_/README.md

 Check that cmake version is >= 3.5 replace in src/cmake/libs.cmake the link https://dl.bintray.com/boostorg/release/1.70.0/source/boost_1_70_0.tar.gz link with https://boostorg.jfrog.io/artifactory/main/release/1.70.0/source/boost_1_70_0.tar.gz
-for networkit download the source code of ttmath and place it in /usr/include
+for networkit download the source code of ttmath and place it in /usr/include Add libnetworkit.so to the shared libraries in the variable LD_LIBRARY_PATH.
+Mine looks like this:
+/usr/local/lib/libnetworkit.so:/usr/local/libnetworkit.so:/lib:/usr/local/lib:/usr/local
+and then export the variable wit export LD_LIBRARY_PATH
 ## How to build

 - `mkdir build.build`